 Made in New Zealand

-In September 2011 the Company moved into new premises in Whakatu, which, on a tight budget, was built with as many eco features as possible.
+In September 2011 the Company moved into new premises in Whakatu, which was built with as many eco features as possible.
 It was the first wooden-framed commercial building in Hawkes Bay and features LED lighting, insulated ceilings and a workshop with fully piped underfloor heating.
 Fruit trees have been planted to create a living food source on the property, we also allow locals to use our property for beekeeping (four hives on site) and grazing (two cows).We chose Meridian Energy as a supplier due to the 100% renewable energy they generate.
 All waste from the factory is sorted into relevant categories and sent to recycling facilities at our expense; sawdust is clean incinerated at local plant to generate electricity; food waste is composted.
 By manufacturing our products here in our factory we can control all processes including being aware daily of the waste we produce and find ways to reduce it.
 For example, waste sent to landfill is currently one 240L 'wheely bin' per fortnight (similar to one household).

 "I want to reassert that connection with, and respect for, nature so that we care more...for the earth that gives us life and the rest of humanity who share it with us."